Family-wise Error Rate Control with E-values: Simulation results

 In this section we develop a framework for comparing the power of our e-value procedures to that of the corresponding p-value procedures.
 Without further restrictions, \cite{vovk2021values} suggest that the only valid p-values are given by inverse e-values.
 Thus, our e-graphical approaches are strictly more powerful than the corresponding p-graphical approaches.
 To make the comparison more informative, we work in the sequential testing setting, where we can derive a valid p-value that is more powerful than the inverse e-value \citep{johari2022always}.

 We present results for power in terms of how often the e-procedure improves on the p-procedures, as well as by what percentage in terms of ratio of stopping times.
 Both give useful information for gauging how meaningful the potential improvement of e-Holm is in the sequential setting.
-We examine the Holm's procedure described in Section \ref{e-holm} and the graphical procedure described in Section \ref{sec:dag}, specifically for a useful structuring of hypotheses in a factorial design.
+We examine the Holm's procedure described in Section \ref{sec:e-holm} and the graphical procedure described in Section \ref{sec:dag}, specifically for a useful structuring of hypotheses in a factorial design.

 For both of our simulation settings, we will be operating in a setting of a continuous stream of Gaussian data $Y_{it}\overset{i.i.d.}{\sim}\mathcal{N}(\mu_i,1)$, with known variance 1.
 For arm $i$, i.i.d. data comes in at times $t=1,2,...$, with the same mean $\mu_i$.
-In Section \ref{eholm-sim}, we will be testing each arm separately, while in Section \ref{edag-sim} we will be testing differences of means of arms.
-In either case, the way we will construct test martingales is through the sequential probability ratio test (SPRT) with known alternative, a la \cite{johari2022always}.
+In Section \ref{sec:eholm-sim}, we will be testing each arm separately, while in Section \ref{sec:edag-sim} we will be testing differences of means of arms.
+In either case, the way we will construct test martingales is through the sequential probability ratio test (SPRT) with known alternative, as in \cite{johari2022always}.
 In particular, let $\mathcal{F}_t$ denote the $\sigma$-field generated by $\{(X_{1j}, \ldots, X_{nj}): j\le t\}$.
-For any given predictable sequence $\hat{\mu}_s\in \mathcal{F}_{s-1}$, let, we let
+For any given predictable sequence $\hat{\mu}_s\in \mathcal{F}_{s-1}$, let,

 where $\phi$ is the pdf (likelihood) of the Gaussian distribution.
-Clearly, $S_{it}$ is a martingale with $\mathbb{E}[S_{it}] = 1$.
-By optional stopping theorem, for any stopping time $T$ with respect to the filtration $\mathcal{F}_t$, $\mathbb{E}[S_{iT}] = 1$.
-As a result, $S_{iT}$ is a valid e-value and, hence, $1/S_{iT}$ is a valid p-value.
-By Ville's inequality \citep{ville1939etude}, $1/\max_{t\le T}S_{it}$ is also a valid p-value. \cite{johari2022always} call it an always-valid p-value.
-We will perform e-graphical approaches on $S_{iT}$ and p-graphical approaches on $1/S_{iT}$ and $1/\max_{t\le T}S_{it}$, where $T$ is an appropriately defined stopping time, adapted to $\mathcal{F}_t$.
+Clearly, $e_{it}$ is a martingale with $\mathbb{E}[e_{it}] = 1$.
+By optional stopping theorem, for any stopping time $\tau$ with respect to the filtration $\mathcal{F}_t$, $\mathbb{E}[e_{i\tau}] \le 1$.
+As a result, $e_{i\tau}$ is a valid e-value and, hence, $1/e_{i\tau}$ is a valid p-value.
+By Ville's inequality \eqref{eq:villes} \citep{ville1939etude}, $1/\max_{t\le\tau}e_{it}$ is also a valid p-value. \cite{johari2022always} call it an always-valid p-value.
+We will perform e-graphical approaches on $e_{i\tau}$ and p-graphical approaches on $1/e_{i\tau}$ and $1/\max_{t\le\tau}e_{it}$, where $\tau$ is an appropriately defined stopping time, adapted to $\mathcal{F}_t$.